TubercularOx/darkhaunter/Geekery/reconstructions.md

 # Reconstructions

 A fight can often be reconstructed in more than one way, but I can’t record every possible variation.
 The reconstructions in this section are not intended to imply that they are the only viable readings of the scene.

+This section also contains reconstructions that are not fights.